Yuko Tojo

 Yuko Tojo (東條 由布子, Tōjō Yūko) was a Japanese ultra-nationalist politician, Imperial Japanese apologist, and brief political hopeful.
-She was the granddaughter of General Hideki Tōjō, the Japanese wartime prime minister who was convicted as a Class A war criminal and hanged after World War II in 1948.
+She was the granddaughter of convicted war criminal Hideki Tojo.

 Politics

 In May 2007, Tojo revealed her intention to run in the House of Councillors election at the age of 68.
 She ran on a far-right platform.
-Tojo denied Japanese war crimes during World War II.
+Tojo denied Japanese war crimes during the Second Sino-Japanese War and World War II.

-Tojo was a patron of The Truth about Nanjing, a movie made with the intention to expose what the filmmaker Satoru Mizushima saw as propagandistic aspects of the Nanjing Massacre.
-Mizushima alleges that the 1937 Nanking Massacre was a politically motivated fabrication by China and numerous western eyewitnesses.
+Tojo was a patron of The Truth About Nanjing, a movie by filmmaker Satoru Mizushima widely considered to advocate for denial or revisionism of the Nanjing Massacre.
+Mizushima alleges that the 1937 Nanjing Massacre was a politically motivated fabrication by China and numerous western eyewitnesses.